mikaelvesavuori/dorametrix/README.md

 ### Anonymous data

-`dorametrix` does not collect, store, or process any details on a given individual and their work.
+Dorametrix does not collect, store, or process any details on a given individual and their work.
 All data is strictly anonymous and aggregated.
-You should feel entirely confident that nothing invasive is happening with the data handled with `dorametrix`.
+You should feel entirely confident that nothing invasive is happening with the data handled with Dorametrix.

 ### Metrics and history

 While you can get a range of dates, you can't get more exact responses than a full day.

 **The most recent date you can get metrics for is the day prior, i.e. "yesterday"**.
-The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because `dorametrix` caches all data requests.
+The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because Dorametrix caches all data requests.
 Caching a dataset with incomplete data would not be very good.

 ### Time